 With our decade-long experience in medical record review services, here we discuss the best way to organize medical records and how to summarize medical records to provide reliable medical record review for law firms and insurance companies.

 What is Medical Record Review?

+What is a medical document or medical record?
 The medical record is a fine collection of one’s medical diagnoses and treatment details.
 To be precise, the components of a medical record include a patient’s health status, social status, occupational history, financial status, and so on.
 Hence the importance of medical records is immeasurable in the medical-legal and insurance sectors.